Blessed are the merciful, for they will be shown mercy. (Matthew 5:7)

 On Attaining Perfection

-We are commanded to be perfect even as God is perfect.
-(Matthew 5:48) Since God is fair and just this must be attainable.
+We are commanded to be perfect even as God is perfect (Matthew 5:48).
+Since God is fair and just this must be attainable.
 The command to "be perfect" means to "be merciful".
 (Luke 6:36) That is, we are perfect in God's eyes when we are merciful!
+This mercy is demonstrated when we love our enemies and pray for those that persecute us (Matthew 5:43-47)

 Two Kinds of Judgment